tan1310/Data-Projects/README.md

       </nav>
     </header>
     <main>
-      About me:
+      About me:<br>
-      - 4+ years of analytics experience in Ad-tech industry. | newline_to_br
+      - 4+ years of analytics experience in Ad-tech industry.<br>
-      - Built analytics capabilities to solve business problems and drive strategic business decisions across teams.
+      - Built analytics capabilities to solve business problems and drive strategic business decisions across teams.<br>
-      - Deep understanding of user and campaign data for generating actionable insights and build target audiences.
+      - Deep understanding of user and campaign data for generating actionable insights and build target audiences.<br>
-      - Strong dashboarding skills and proficient in analytics tools like SQL, Python and Power BI.
+      - Strong dashboarding skills and proficient in analytics tools like SQL, Python and Power BI.<br>
-      - Excellent collaborator with strong interpersonal and communication skills.
+      - Excellent collaborator with strong interpersonal and communication skills.<br>
-      - A constant learner.
+      - A constant learner.<br>
     </main>
     <footer>
       <p>&copy; 2023 Tanmay Jain</p>